tyzbit/numerifides/README.md

 * Authenticating an “alias” for an Lightning Network node→node pubkey

+* DNS -> IP mappings

 In addition, the user can alter this data in a secure, uncensorable way via already existing mining mechanisms present in Bitcoin as well as incentive and disincentive structures I will outline below.
-Further, “abandoned names” can be claimed via a Proof of Work mechanism, and incentives are structured such that “namesquatting” valuable names is disincentivized.
+Further, incentives are structured such that “namesquatting” valuable names is disincentivized.
 This system creates a fair and just way of reserving, updating, revoking via consensus and abandoning names in a way that solves Zooko’s triangle of useful names being memorable, secure and decentralized.

 # Terminology used: